GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 I didn't realise I struggled till I went to London, joined a workshop (where I was the only non-native speaker), and we played exercises that focused on getting into the "intuition" headspace.
 [Alan Marriott](https://www.londonimprovtheatre.com/workshops-alan-marriott) explained to us the three ways of reactions.
 Reacting emotionally, just following our guts, most of the times we just make sounds and grunts.
 Intellectually, when we process and find the correct answer.
 And intuitively, that feeling of being on autopilot, you are not aware of the answer till after you say it.

 We stated how important was to improvise on an intuitive state and practice with many exercises.
-In one of those, we had to objects from an imaginary box at such a fast pace that you couldn't prepare what came near.
-It took most people 40-60 objects within a couple of minutes to get there, but I found it was impossible to achieve that in English for me.
+In one of those, we had to pull objects from an imaginary box at such a fast pace that you couldn't prepare what came near.
+It took most people 40-60 things within a couple of minutes to get there, but I found it was impossible to achieve that in English for me.
 Those 5 milliseconds, which I'm not aware of, that I need to come with the English word was wrecking the exercise for me.
 When I switched to Spanish.. it felt so easy!

-So I'm not concerned about the things I know I'm limited by improvising in English...
+So I'm not concerned about what I know I'm limited by improvising in English...
 But all the other things that are being affected without me realising it!!

 # What to keep in mind while playing with us